joni43/Assignment-3-Into-the-wilds/README.md

 In my code:
 Im using Crypto which is built in module in node.js.
 The module provides an cryptographic functionality called HMAC.
 Which i create for my secret password.
+One aspect of MAC is that it is impossible to produce a secret key without knowing the secret key, which i called GITHUB_PASSWORD.
+The idea is to hash a message and key together which makes it almost impossible to find out the key.
 HMAC - BESKRIV LITE VAD HMAC ÄR OCH VAD DET GÖR.